-To become an IAS officer, aspirants have to take the civil services exams which are conducted by the UPSC yearly.
-The UPSC exam is considered a tough nut to crack.
-This is chiefly because of the fact that the exam is in there stages coupled with the vast UPSC exam syllabus, not to mention the intense competition you will face at every stage.
+To become an IAS officer, aspirants must write and clear the UPSC Civil Services Exam conducted by the Union Public Service Commission every year.
+The UPSC Exam is considered to be tough to crack.
+This is mainly because of the fact that the exam is conducted over the course of a year in multiple stages, making it harder to maintain concentration while preparing for the exam.
+In addition to this, the UPSC Syllabus is vast and the competition is intense at every stage.
 However, the exam is not unassailable.
-If you fulfil the UPSC eligibility conditions, with the right strategy and experienced guiding hands, you can crack the IAS exam.
-But you must remember that at least a year of preparation is a must before you can attempt the IAS exam.
+If you fulfil the UPSC Eligibility conditions, with the right strategy and guidance you can crack the IAS Exam.
+But you must remember that at least a year of dedicated preparation is a must before attempting the IAS Exam.

 The UPSC Civil Services Exam is conducted in three stages:

 - UPSC Prelims